hughiephan/Refactored-Embedding-Uncertain-Knowledge-Graphs/docs/notebook.md

 This Notebook is extracted with only the crucial parts from UKGE Codebase so some parts like Validator, RECT, @property and other datasets like PPI5k, NL27K was not included for a thorough understanding.

 Prerequisite:
-- Create a new Notebook in Kaggle: https://kaggle.com
+- Create a new blank Notebook in Kaggle: https://kaggle.com
-- Download the dataset from: https://www.kaggle.com/datasets/thala321/cn15k-dataset
+- Import the dataset from: https://www.kaggle.com/datasets/thala321/cn15k-dataset

 ## Step 1: Import libraries